Transamerica (film): Home media

 The film was released on DVD on May 23, 2006, in North America.
 There are no plans for a North American Blu-ray release for it yet.
 However, the Blu-ray was released in Italy.

 In popular culture

-The film is referenced in the comedy film Knocked Up, when the character of Jason admits that he was attracted to Huffman, stating that ever since he saw Transamerica, he can't get her out of his mind.
+The film is referenced in the comedy film Knocked Up, when the character played by Jason Segel admits that he was attracted to Huffman, stating that ever since he saw Transamerica, he can't get her out of his mind.